51Degrees/documentation/src/concepts/flowelements/onpremiseengine.md

 To facilitate keeping the data up to date, an **engine** may be registered with the @dataupdateservice, to provide 'automatic updates'.
-Enabling this feature in an **engine** means that when it is added to a @pipeline, it will be registered for updates, and the @dataupdateservice will handle the updating of the @datafile automatically.
+Enabling this feature in an **engine** means that when it is added to a @pipeline, it will be registered for updates, and the @dataupdateservice will refresh the @datafile automatically.

 An **engine**'s data can also be refreshed manually by giving the **engine** either a new @datafile or memory location and requesting it use that.
 Refreshing the data in an **engine** happens without downtime, so any processing or other access to the **engine** will